 The injury attorneys at Dewey, Ramsay & Hunt, P.A. are prepared to handle your bike accident case.
 Our legal team has over three decades of experience in personal injury cases that we can use to help you recover the compensation you deserve.

-NC Bicycle Accident Laws
+North Carolina Bicycle Accident Laws

 North Carolina law defines a bicycle as a vehicle.
 North Carolina General Statute § 20-4.01 explains that bicycles are deemed as vehicles and every rider of a bicycle on a highway is subject to the same laws as the driver of a vehicle.

 As a result of this law, bikers in North Carolina cannot:

 - Operate their bicycle while intoxicated or impaired